Coffeehouse: Austria

 The traditional tale of the origins of the Viennese café begins with the mysterious sacks of green beans left behind when the Turks were defeated in the Battle of Vienna in 1683.
-All the sacks of coffee were granted to the victorious Polish king Jan III Sobieski, who in turn gave them to one of his officers, Jerzy Franciszek Kulczycki, a Ukrainian cossack and Polish diplomat of Ruthenian descent.
+All the sacks of coffee were granted to the victorious Polish king, Jan III Sobieski, who in turn gave them to one of his officers, Jerzy Franciszek Kulczycki (also known as Georg Kolschitzky), a Ukrainian Cossack and Polish diplomat of Ruthenian descent.
 Kulczycki, according to the tale, then began the first coffeehouse in Vienna with the hoard, also being the first to serve coffee with milk.
-There is a statue of Kulczycki on a street also named after him.

-However, it is now widely accepted that the first Viennese coffeehouse was actually opened by an Armenian merchant named Johannes Diodato (also known as Johannes Theodat).
-He opened a registered coffeehouse in Vienna in 1685.
+However, it is now widely accepted that the first Viennese coffeehouse was actually opened by an Armenian merchant named Johannes Diodato (also known as Johannes Theodat) in 1685.
 Fifteen years later, four other Armenians owned coffeehouses.
 The culture of drinking coffee was itself widespread in the country in the second half of the 18th century.

-Over time, a special coffee house culture developed in Habsburg Vienna.
-On the one hand, writers, artists, musicians, intellectuals, bon vivants and their financiers met in the coffee house, and on the other hand, new coffee varieties were always served.
-In the coffee house, people played cards or chess, worked, read, thought, composed, discussed, argued, observed and just chatted.
-A lot of information was also obtained in the coffee house, because local and foreign newspapers were freely available to all guests.
-This form of coffee house culture spread throughout the Habsburg Empire in the 19th century.
+Over time, a Viennese coffeehouse culture developed.
+Writers, artists, musicians, intellectuals, bon vivants and their financiers met, and new coffee varieties were served.
+People played cards or chess, worked, read, thought, composed, discussed, argued, observed and just chatted.
+Much information was also obtained, because local and foreign newspapers were freely available to all customers.
+This form of coffeehouse culture spread throughout the Habsburg Empire in the 19th century.

-Scientific theories, political plans but also artistic projects were worked out and discussed in Viennese coffee houses all over Central Europe.
-James Joyce even enjoyed his coffee in a Viennese coffee house on the Adriatic sea in Trieste, then and now the main port for coffee and coffee processing in Italy and Central Europe.
-From there, the Viennese Kapuziner coffee developed into today's world-famous cappuccino.
-This special multicultural atmosphere of the Habsburg coffee houses was largely destroyed by the later National Socialism and Communism and can only be found today in a few places that have long been in the slipstream of history, such as Vienna or Trieste.
+Scientific theories, political plans and artistic projects were worked out and discussed in Viennese coffeehouses all over Central Europe.
+James Joyce enjoyed his coffee in a Viennese coffeehouse on the Adriatic Sea in Trieste, then and now the main port for coffee and coffee processing in Italy and Central Europe.
+From there, the Viennese Kapuziner coffee developed into today's cappuccino.
+This special multicultural atmosphere of the Habsburg coffeehouses was largely destroyed by the later Nazism and communism and today can only be found in a few places that have long been in the slipstream of history, such as Vienna or Trieste.